-The purpose of the After School Program is to provide opportunities for students to become well-rounded individuals, exploring new talents, sports, and hobbies, not included in the normal school day.
-The ASA program is open to students in Grades 1-12, and the sports program to students in Grades K3-12 dependent on age.
+The purpose of the After-School Program is to provide opportunities for students to become well-rounded individuals, exploring new talents, sports, and hobbies, not included in the normal school day.
+The ASA program is open to students in Grades 1-12, and the sports program to students in K3-12, depending on age.
 The activities also facilitate friendships outside of the classroom, allowing students to interact with students and teachers they may not know from their class or grade level.

 Activities meet once or twice a week from October through May.
 Activities begin at 4:00 P.M. and end at 5:00 P.M., although a few activities for older students start and end later in the afternoon.
 There is a 5:15 bus available for those who usually ride the bus.

 For the first half of the 2023-2024 school year the ASAs in Lower School are:

 For the first half of the 2023-2024 school year the ASAs in Middle and Upper School are: